oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `display_name` - (Required) (Updatable) The display name for the Autonomous Container Database.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
+* `kms_key_id` - (Optional) The OCID of the key container that is used as the master encryption key in database transparent data encryption (TDE) operations.
 * `maintenance_window_details` - (Optional) (Updatable)
 	* `days_of_week` - (Optional) (Updatable) Days during the week when maintenance should be performed.
 		* `name` - (Required) (Updatable) Name of the day of the week.